seanpringle/ct/README.md

 Any other concrete type that contains `x` and `y` fields with type `double` can also be passed to `add()`.

 That's about it.
-In Ct "interfaces" are really just syntactic sugar for passing around sets of pointers.
+In Ct *interfaces* are really just syntactic sugar for passing around sets of pointers.

 # Embedding (composition)

-Embedding a struct within a struct works like Go, and is handy to ensure interfaces stay in sync. `vec3` could have been defined like:
+Embedding a struct within a struct works like Go and is handy to ensure interfaces stay in sync. `vec3` could have been defined like:

 ```C
 struct vec3 {